Learn To BASE Jump

 But, the truth is that skydiving is a lot cheaper and easier than BASE jumping.
 If you think skydiving is expensive, wait until you want to travel thousands of miles to some of the world's best BASE sites.
 While it's easy to get 10 skydives in a day, you'll be lucky to get just 1 or 2 BASE jumps in a day, most of the time.
 So if the expense of skydiving is a turn off for you, then you're not ready to BASE jump, either.

-BASE jumping requires a massive commitment in terms of time and energy and mental focus.
-Expect to dedicate your life to risking your life, and expect it to take up a huge amount of your time and energy.
+BASE jumping requires a massive commitment in terms of time, energy, and mental focus.
+It’s a bit like dedicating your life to risking your life, and you should expect it to take up a lot of your time and energy.

 1Become an experienced and accomplished skydiver: This involves taking an AFF course from your local skydiving center (dropzone), and then making 150-250 skydives, or more.

-3Find a Mentor: Once you have completed your First Jump Course, you still won't know enough to BASE jump safely on your own.
+Once you have completed your First Jump Course, you still won't know enough to BASE jump safely on your own.
 It is very important to become a part of the BASE community and find people who will help you to begin your career safely.
-Expect to 'Groundcrew' for local BASE jumpers, which may entail helping them setup and execute BASE jumps, driving for them, or providing other logistical support.
+Expect to 'Ground-crew' for local BASE jumpers, which may entail helping them setup and execute BASE jumps, driving for them, or providing other logistical support.